Spatial socialising for remote teams

 Letting go of video (and other interface decisions)

-With this simple material (the User-card), we set out to design the space for remote teams to socialise together.
-Starting with something as simple as the color of our walls was contemplated.
-Walls aren’t pure-white in real life.
+With this simple material (the Usercard), we set out to design a space for remote teams to socialize together.
+We contemplated every detail, starting with something as simple as the color of our walls.
+T walls aren’t pure white in real life.

 what could the wall of lounge feel like?

-Zoom is optimised for an always-on video experience.
-Which is not the answer for long-form socialising.
+Zoom is optimized for an always-on video experience, which is not the answer for long-form socializing.
 This is why video is a second-class citizen in Lounge.
-Audio first always for larger group gatherings.
-And a Stage for when you need to show your pearly whites.
-On stage, you talk and focus on one (or a few) videos at a time.
-Not 20 faces staring into the nothingness.
+Audio first always for larger group gatherings, and a Stage for when you need to show your pearly whites.
+On stage, you talk and focus on one (or a few) videos at a time, not 20 faces staring into the nothingness.

 Audio (and video) isn’t the only way to express.
-A quick chat is always there to pass a comment while someone is on the stage talking.
-And it is effortless, available in a single click and without any pressure as it is all in the moment, like having a casual chat in real life.
-There are reactions for the more often occurring expressions.
+A quick chat is always available to pass a comment while someone is on the stage talking.
+It is effortless, available with a single click and without any pressure, as it is all in the moment, like having a casual chat in real life.
+There are reactions for the more frequently occurring expressions.

-Limited space, like in your office.
-There isn’t a room which works well for 2 and 200 people at the same time.
+Limited space, like in your office, doesn't have a room that works well for both 2 and 200 people at the same time.
 Digital tools can stretch their capabilities, but not to such an extent.
 Zoom does not work for both 2 and 200.
 This is why Lounge is designed to work well for 5-50 people.
 Muse, a spatial thinking canvas, was a major, might I say, *muse* for this concept.
-Muse unlike other canvases has limitations, not put on because of technical limitations, but to represent offline limitations you would face on your desk/whiteboard.
+Unlike other canvases, Muse has limitations not imposed because of technical constraints, but to represent the offline limitations you would face on your desk or whiteboard.

 Validating our hypothesis

-Lounge is of its kind product built from 0.
-And all these micro/macro-decisions remain a hypothesis until validated, which is why we built and launched Thursday (with lounge) at the end of October, 3 months after the initial research started.
-We launched on Product Hunt, and it gathered a lot of eyeballs, we were the #2 product of the day, nominated and the finalists for golden kitty awards, and gathered 1200+ upvotes.
+Lounge is one of its kind product built from scratch.
+And all these micro and macro decisions remain a hypotheses until validated, which is why we built and launched Thursday (with Lounge) at the end of October, three months after the initial research started.
+We launched on Product Hunt, and it gathered a lot of attention; we were the #2 product of the day, nominated as the finalists for Dolden Kitty Awards, and received over 1,200 upvotes.

 Twitter love